TO SUM UP OUR PRACTICES, WE LOOK FOR SUSTAINABLE METHODS AND MATERIALS WHENEVER POSSIBLE.

 The twice loved cardboard boxes also make great grass and weed killers if you choose to create a garden of native plants or pollinator friendly flowers (remember to buy plants and seeds from plants that have never been treated with pesticides or the residue in the nectar can kill or weaken pollinators).

-WHAT ABOUT THE STICKERS AND TAPE?
+WHAT ABOUT THE STAMP INK AND TAPE?

 If you see plastic tape left behind on your box, it is there from a vendor shipment to us and has been left in place to avoid compromising the strength of the box if removing it will tear up the box.
 Please remove it if you will not be reusing the box for packing or shipping before you recycle.